 If you have a home made pipe cart then this won’t apply to you.
 And I suggest you walk away from that cart and purchase a different easy entry cart.
 If you can afford it go BIG!
 Get the best vehicle you can afford.
 One of my favorite carts is the Cricket.
-If you read this blog at all you will have heard me recommend this cart before.
 The suspension on it is amazing.
 They are made in Canada, by someone who really cares about each and every vehicle he makes.

 I am also a big fan of the Hyperbike.
 I am saving up for one of these for my mountain driving.
 This cart only weighs 30 pounds and is easy to take apart and put together, making it very easy to haul around!
 This is the closest you will get to riding a mini.

 Four-wheeled vehicles are wonderful but they will be heavier.
 I had a home made wagon years ago and I loved it!
 It weighed probably around 150 pounds.
 (When considering how much weight your mini is going to be pulling do not forget to add both your weight and the weight of the vehicle together.
 I find that people don’t often do that.)
 The balance on a four-wheeled vehicle isn’t important as the entire vehicle sits on the four wheels.
 The only weight the mini will have on it’s back is the weight of the shafts.
 When you are driving a two wheeled vehicle sometimes the weight of the person and the cart can wind up on the back of the miniature horse.
 This is why balance and HOW you sit in the cart are both so so important.